amitjoy/osgifx/README.md

 ------------------------------------------------------------------------------------------------------------

-### Installation of Agent
+### Installation of Runtime Agent

-To use the agent in the OSGi environment, you need to install `in.bytehue.osgifx.console.agent` and set `osgi.fx.agent.port` system property in the runtime
+To use the agent in the OSGi environment, you need to install `in.bytehue.osgifx.console.agent.jar` and set `osgi.fx.agent.port` system property in the runtime.
+Note that, you can either set the property to any port e.g. `2000` or `0.0.0.0:2000`.
+The latter one will allow remote connections whereas the former one will only allow connections from `localhost`.

 --------------------------------------------------------------------------------------------------------------